Course Catalog

 The course covers contemporary topics and shows the power of mathematics by presenting applied math concepts in fields such as manufacturing and distribution, finance, technology and sustainable growth.
 This course, designed for non-math majors, does not require a prohibitive amount of prerequisite mathematical knowledge (i.e. Calculus or other upper level mathematics).
 It's focus in on the practical side of mathematics used in the real world.
 Topics to be covered include: Graph Theory, Management Science, Identification Numbers, Transmitting Information and Cryptography, and Geometric Growth.

-Title: For All Practical Purposes
+Title: For All Practical Purposes (8th Edition)

 Author: Consortium for Mathematics and Its Applications (COMAP) Staff